 - How to take responsibility for the impact you have on each other, and how to repair any damage that’s been done.

 Because they’re all learnable skills, and it’s what we teach couples in our Rockstar Relationship program (more on that below).

 These Agreements are an essential step in the right direction.
 A step towards each other, instead of away from.

 If walking on eggshells is causing anxiety and stress in your relationship, talk with your partner about it.
 Decide on a strategy for how to handle those tense moments.
 And get brutally honest about whether it’s time to upgrade your conflict management skills.

-Because having an effective strategy doesn’t just ditch the drama, it deepens the connection and creates more intimacy between you.
+Because having an effective strategy doesn’t just ditch the drama, it deepens emotional intimacy and creates more connection between you.